Computer languages often provide a way for one object to be inherited from

-Now parrot can fly, walk, lay eggs and talk!
+Now parrots can fly, walk, lay eggs and talk!
 But we never had to define fly walk and lay_eggs methods inside Parrot itself.

 In the same way, let’s create Raven and inherit it from Bird:

-Ravens are unique in that they can solve puzzle.
+Ravens are unique in that they can solve puzzles.